VonHeikemen/devlog/content/tools/simple-neovim-config.md

 That took me to [the help page of mini.files](https://github.com/nvim-mini/mini.nvim/blob/main/doc/mini-files.txt).

-Remember when we installed the plugins?
+Remember when we installed `mini.nvim`?
 We generated some called help tags.
 These tags allow you to navigate to the "offline" documentation of the plugin: the help page.

 The tab complete feature of the `:help` command is really good too.
 You can type `:help mini` and then press the `Tab` key, Neovim will show you all the help tags that start with `mini`.